idfy-io/docs/apidocs.md

 * `503 Service Unavailable`: A third party service that this endpoint depends on caused an error or is unavailable.

 ## Http verbs
-* Get: Get a resource
+* `GET`: Retrieves a resource or lists resources.
-* Post: Create a new resource or exceute a command on the resource that is only can be exceuted once.
+* `POST`: Creates or exceutes a commandand on a resource.
-* Put: Replace a resource or exceute a command on the resource that is only can be exceuted mulitple times.
+* `PUT`: Replaces a resource.
-* Patch: Partially update a resoruce.
+* `PATCH`: Partially updates a resoruce.
-* Delete: Delete a resoure.
+* `DELETE`: Deletes a resoure.

 ## Formats
-The Idfy API only support json format at the time beeing.
-All request must use the Content-type header set top application/json.
-The json will use camelCasing.
-All request must use the UTF-8 encoding.
-All responsens will be in UTF-8.
+The Idfy API only supports JSON format.
+All request must use the `Content-type` header set to `application/json`.
+The JSON will use camelCasing.
+All request must use the UTF-8 encoding, and all responsens will be in UTF-8.
-All file download will be a standard http download result.
+All file download wills be a standard HTTP download result.

 ## Idempotent Requests
 The APIs supports idempotency for safely retrying requests without accidentally performing the same operation twice.
 For example, if a request to create a new document fails due to a network connection error, you can retry the request with the same ExternalId  to guarantee that only a single document/identification is created.